Chain graph models of multivariate regression type for categorical data: Multivariate regression chain graphs

-The basic definitions and notation used in this paper closely follow \cite{drton:2009}, and they are briefly recalled below.
-A chain graph $G = (V , E)$ is a graph with finite node set $V = \{1, \dots, d\}$ and an edge set $E$ that may contain either directed edges or undirected edges.
-The graph has no semi-directed cycle, i.e., no path from a node to itself with at least one directed edge such that all directed edges have the same orientation.

-The node set $V$ of a chain graph can be partitioned into disjoint subsets $T\in \tcal$ called \textit{chain components}, such that all edges in each subgraph $G_T$ are undirected and the edges between different subsets $T_1 \ne T_2$ are directed, pointing in the same direction.
-For chain graphs with the multivariate regression interpretation the subgraphs $G_T$ within each chain component have undirected dashed ($\dal$) or bi-directed ($\longleftrightarrow$) edges.
+The basic definitions and notation used in this paper closely follow \cite{drton2009}, and they are briefly recalled below.
+A chain graph $G = (V , E)$ is a graph with finite node set $V = \{1, \ldots , d\}$ and an edge set $E$ that may contain either directed edges or undirected edges.
+The graph has no semi-directed cycle, that is, no path from a node to itself with at least one directed edge such that all directed edges have the same orientation.
+The node set $V$ of a chain graph can be partitioned into disjoint subsets $T\in\tcal$ called \textit {chain components}, such that all edges in each subgraph $G_T$ are undirected and the edges between different subsets $T_1 \ne T_2$ are directed, pointing in the same direction.
+For chain graphs with the multivariate regression interpretation, the subgraphs $G_T$ within each chain component have undirected dashed ($\dal$) or bi-directed ($\longleftrightarrow$) edges.
 The former convention is adopted in this paper.
 Thus, the chain graph of Figure~\ref{fig:cg}(c) has three chain components, while the previous ones have two components.

-Given a subset $A\subseteq T$ of nodes within a chain component, the subgraph $G_A$, is said to be \textit{disconnected} if there exist two nodes in $A$ such that no path in $G_A$ has those nodes as endpoints.
-In this case, $A$ can be partitioned uniquely into a set of $r > 1$ connected components $A_1, \dots, A_r$.
-Otherwise, the subgraph $G_A$ is \emph{connected}.
+Given a subset $A\subseteq T$ of nodes within a chain component, the subgraph $G_A$ is said to be \textit{disconnected} if there exist two nodes in $A$ such that no path in $G_A$ has those nodes as endpoints.
+In this case, $A$ can be partitioned uniquely into a set of $r > 1$ connected components $A_1, \ldots , A_r$.
+Otherwise, the subgraph $G_A$ is \textit{connected}.
 For example, in chain graph (c) of Figure~\ref{fig:cg}, the subgraph $G_A$ with $A = \{1,2,4\}$ is disconnected with two connected components $A_1 = \{1,2\}$ and $A_2 = \{4\}$.
-On the other hand the subgraph $G_A$ with $A= \{1,2,3\}$ is connected.
-In the remainder of the paper, we shall say for short that a subset $A$ of nodes in a component is connected (resp. disconnected) if the subgraph $G_A$ is connected (resp. disconnected).
+On the other hand, the subgraph $G_A$ with $A= \{1,2,3\}$ is connected.
+In the remainder of the paper, we shall say for short that a subset $A$ of nodes in a component is connected (respectively, disconnected) if the subgraph $G_A$ is connected (respectively, disconnected).